 General insurance penetration stood at 0.15% in 2022, which is significantly lower compared to the penetration in regional economies such as India (0.95%), China (1.17%) and Japan (1.73%).
-To increase insurance awareness and attract new customers, it is commendable that the of the population.
+To increase insurance awareness and attract new customers, it is commendable that the government and IDRA have proposed a series of steps to boost general insurance growth.
+This growth will be supported by favourable regulatory developments aimed at improving market practices to enhance customer confidence and boost insurance penetration.
+To augment penetration, the IDRA is also promoting micro insurance products targeting low-income individuals.
+These products cover risks related to property damage, including crop and livestock losses due to extreme weather events, making insurance more accessible to a broader segment of the population.